Specialty Plates Top ↑

 - You want to use a tribal or farmer/rancher tax exemption.

 - You want to register the vehicle in the name of a trust.

-- You want new personalized or specialty license plates.
+- You want new personalized license plates.

 - You wish to transfer certain license plate styles such as antique or classic vehicles.
 See the list below.

 - You wish to use credits other than a credit on the license plates being transferred.